anonymouse64/thingy52-snap/README.md

   --microphone
 ```

-If you don't know the MAC address of your Thingy52 you can use the `find`, optionally specifying how long to scan for with the `--scantime` option and the name of the device to search for with `--name`.
+If you don't know the MAC address of your Thingy52 you can use the `find` command, optionally specifying how long to scan for with the `--scantime` option and the name of the device to search for with `--name`.
 See:

 ```bash
 $ sudo thingy52.find --name MyThingy